suqingdong/webrequests/README.md

-# A simple wrapper of requests, easy to use!
+# A simple wrapper of requests, easy but useful!

 ## Installation
 ```bash